PoissonPilote/website/src/en/expedition.markdown

 spot some rare species and potentially serve as a baseline for future repeat surveys.

-We might also uncover some shipwrecks, of which there are dozen lying there waiting to be identified\...
+We might also uncover some shipwrecks, of which there are dozen lying there waiting to be identified...

 ### Human Power Challenge